 With two weeks of college under their belt, students in the Class of 2022 have already figured out their class schedule, where to go for meals, and how to use the Green Line and have started memorizing the University’s tangled web of acronyms.

-By any measure, 2018’s freshman class is impressive.
-They were selected from the largest applicant pool in BU history—a 6 percent increase from 2017—and also the most competitive pool, says Kelly Walter (Wheelock’81), associate vice president and dean of admissions.
+By any measure, this year’s freshman class is impressive.
+They were selected from the largest applicant pool in BU history—a 6 percent increase from the previous year—and also the most competitive pool, says Kelly Walter (Wheelock’81), associate vice president and dean of admissions.
 Their average SAT score is 1421 (out of a possible 1600) and average ACT score is 31 (out of a possible 36).

 Among their ranks is a UNICEF national council member, a biochem researcher who completed work for the International Space Station, and a cofounder of a Mexican urban gardening organization that educates her community about green living.